Zasch/nzbindexer/README.md

  1. run node createCollections.js
  1. start running scripts (nb: in order!)

+**NB:** You definately wanna tweak (lower) the thread settings in config.
+I have dual-hecacore machine (12 physical cores).
+Its easy to take your machine to the limit with these volumes :-)
 **NB:** If you run script and want proper output, you run them with the following command:

 `node articles1Update.js  | ./node_modules/.bin/bunyan`